What causes dof in digital cameras

 Depth of field (DoF) is a crucial concept in photography that can greatly impact the overall look and feel of an image.
 It refers to the range of distance within a photo that appears acceptably sharp and in focus.
 Understanding and controlling DoF allows photographers to create images with various creative effects and emphasis on specific subjects.

-See also Which is better dslr or digital camera
+See also Best digital camera for moms

 1. Creative Control